80PercentCaffeine/nodejs-sample-app/README.md

-# nodejs-sample-app
+# Typescript nodejs sample app
-A repo to test node.js app deployment with
+A repo to test node.js/Typescript app deployment with